blowb/blowb-doc/setup-host/postfix.rst

    quit
    EOF

-Run the following commands to connect to the postfix server and send out the email:
+Run the following commands to connect to the Postfix server and send out the email:
 ::

    apt-get update && apt-get install -y netcat